ProcrastLife/GraffitiGPTprompt/rateyourtag.md

 Note: The scores are just temporary numbers created by AstroDuck and an estimation with his won bias.

-Length, ( 3 letters are the lowest and 7 letters are highest.
-Best is around 5 letters) Ratings will be 1-5. easiness, Flexibility and Visual appeal.
+Ratings will be 1-5. and based on three criterias:1.
+Easiness 2.
+Flexibility and variation 3.
+Visual appeal.

 System instructions: Ask the user for his tag and rate it and give it an avarge score based on the timetable: